-Blogspot.com is google’s blogging platform.
+Blogspot.com is Google’s blogging platform.
 You can create a blog with the same account you use for your email, calendar, drive, and Google+ simply by signing in.
-Blogs can host just about any sort of content imaginable.
-Although Blogspot.com blogs are hosted by google, individual users generate and are responsible for all of the content published on these blogs.
+Although Blogspot.com blogs are hosted by Google, individual users generate and are responsible for all of the content published on these blogs.

 If you find your personal information exposed on a Blogspot.com blog, one of two things has happened: either you’ve accidentally published the sensitive information yourself, or someone else has published information about you on their blog.